LeoHChen/HarmonyVultrNode/README.md

 ./nodes.sh mainnet
 ```
 Select yes if you want to launch a mainnet node, or No if you dont want or dont longer want to run a mainnet node.

+The installation will create a ~20 dollar monthly node, the high frequency 2 CPU and 4 GB memory.
+If desired this can be changed later in the portal.

 ## 3.1 Create the Harmony keys
 ```